How the absence of Earl Thomas has been felt by Seahawks

 “That play I posted today on Twitter, how did he make that play that 99 percent of safeties in the NFL cannot?
 It’s because he knew where the ball was going.
 It all comes back to the start, before the ball is even snapped or as the route is starting to develop.”

-Thomas’ work ethic and intensity is almost mythic by now.
-He once overslept a meeting in college so the next week he slept on the floor of the locker room.
+Thomas’ work ethic and intensity are almost mythic by now.
+He once overslept and missed a meeting in college so the next week he slept on the floor of the locker room.
 After the Seahawks received their Super Bowl rings in 2014, he returned to the team’s facility to watch film.
 Teammates often see him alone, in the defensive backs’ meeting room or with his iPad, late into the night.

 But there is a very practical reason for what he does.
 Thomas does not make plays and eliminate plays because of his speed alone.
 He does those things because he can pick up tendencies through film study, and he can anticipate what’s coming on the field, and he can react quickly because he trusts the work he has done.